ltauxe/Python-for-Earth-Science-Students/SIO113_CourseInformation.md

 Whatever the specifics of your project, at the bare minimum your project must:

-* include at least one module with three functions;
+* include at least one module with three (non-trivial) functions you wrote;
 * read in at least one datafile;
 * make at least one plot;
 * use at least three markdown blocks covering (i) a description of what the program does; (b) instructions on how to use the program, (c) a summary of the scientific conclusions.